hapijs/joi/API.md

 - `options` - optional settings:
     - `separator` - overrides the default `.` hierarchy separator.
     - `contextPrefix` - overrides the default `$` context prefix signifier.
+    - `operate` - function with argument (value) lazy calculate in validate time to the ref value.
     - Other options can also be passed based on what [`Hoek.reach`](https://github.com/hapijs/hoek/blob/master/API.md#reachobj-chain-options) supports.

 Note that references can only be used where explicitly supported such as in `valid()` or `invalid()` rules.
 If upwards